rignaneseleo/Easy-gpg4win/README.md

 You can see the private keys stored in your pc with:

             gpg --list-secret-keys

+## Show your keygrips

+You can see the keygrips codes of all the public and private keys stored in your pc with:

+	gpg --with-keygrip --list-secret-keys

+You can see the keygrip and fingerprint code of a specific key stored in your pc with:

+            gpg --fingerprint --fingerprint --with-keygrip [key_name]

-## Import the recipient public key
+## Import the recipient's public key

 As I said before, you need to have the public key of your recipient if you want to send him cryptated files.
 Ask him the file of the key (we'll see how to export the key later) and import it in your pc with: